Art Exhibition

 paper making workshop

-In this workshop, you'll engage in a thoughtful process of writing down your joys🥳 and challenges🤯.
+In this workshop, participants engaged in a thoughtful process of writing down their joys🥳 and challenges🤯.
 Followed by the symbolic act of shredding these notes, representing the release of past burdens and the cherishing of positive memories.
+The shredded paper were used to create new, handmade paper, symbolising new beginnings.
+Additional materials like pigments🎨 and dried flowers💐 were available for personalisation.
+The new pieces of paper were used by participants to write down new year goals

 The "Acing Mental Health Through Art" project funded by UCL ChangeMakers has been featured in the UCL Education Awards 2023 Booklet.